All Products

 A backup with the same name is stored in the OSS bucket associated with the backup vault.

-A backup may be invisible in the current cluster due to the following reasons:
+A backup may be invisible in the current cluster for the following reasons:

-• Backups in ongoing backup tasks and failed backup tasks are not synchronized to other clusters.
+• Backups in ongoing backup jobs and failed backup jobs are not synchronized to other clusters.

-• If you delete a backup in a cluster other than the backup cluster, the backup file in the OSS bucket is labeled but not deleted.
-The labeled backup file will not be synchronized to newly associated clusters.
+• If you delete a backup in a cluster other than the source backup cluster, the backup file in the OSS bucket is labeled but not deleted.
+This labeled backup file is not synchronized to newly associated clusters.

-• The current cluster is not associated with the backup vault that stores the backup, which means that the backup vault is not initialized.
+• The current cluster is not associated with the backup vault that stores the backup.
+This means the backup vault is not initialized.

 Solution